 Medical trials are being conducted at a variety of other medical locations, including the University of California-Irvine Medical Center and the University Health Methodist Hospital in Indianapolis.

 J.P.
 Gownder, vice president and principal analyst at industry research firm Forrester, told us that medicine "is a perfect scenario for something hands-free and information-intensive," and which can access information more easily than from a computer.

-But, he noted, road bumps for medical include regulations under the Health Insurance Portability and Accountability Act, which have strict privacy and security requirements when it comes to medical records.
-Gownder said Google's announcement Monday that it is becoming more interested in the enterprise market for Glass could help the effort to meet HIPAA guidelines, since the vendor's interest in compliance is a first step.
+But, he noted, road bumps for medical applications include regulations under the Health Insurance Portability and Accountability Act, which have strict privacy and security requirements when it comes to medical records.
+Gownder said Google's announcement Monday that it is becoming more interested in the market for Glass could help the effort to meet HIPAA guidelines, since the vendor's interest in compliance is a first step.